 The movement in usable reserves includes working balances in relation to the General Fund and Housing Revenue Account.
-To provide for contingencies, the Council also recognises the importance of not allowing these balances to fall below minimum levels and during 2016/17 the prescribed minimum levels as agreed in Section 5 of the Medium Term Financial Plan.
+To provide for contingencies, the Council also recognises the importance of not allowing these balances to fall below minimum levels and during 2017/18 the prescribed minimum levels as agreed in Section 5 of the Medium Term Financial Plan.
 The table below shows the movement in the working balances.

+Prescribed

-31 March 2016 31 March 2017 Movement Prescribed Minimum Balances £000's £000's £000's £000's General Fund Housing Revenue Account (12,397) (8,067) (12,043) (7,322) 354 745 (2,000) (1,000)
+31 March 31 March Minimum

+2017 2018 Movement Balances

+£000's £000's £000's £000's

+General Fund (12,043) (11,140) 903 (2,000)

+Housing Revenue Account (7,322) (10,075) (2,753) (1,000)

-2.5 Pension Liabilities
+Pension Liabilities

 Ipswich Borough Council participates in the Local Government Pension Scheme, which is administered locally by Suffolk County Council.
 This is a funded defined benefit scheme, meaning that the Council and employees pay contributions into a fund calculated at a level to balance the liabilities with investment assets.
 This scheme is used to pay former employees their pension and other benefits when they retire.
 The liabilities of the Council in relation to the schemes are reported on the balance sheet in accordance with International Financial Reporting Standard 19 (IAS19).
-This showed a deficit at 31 March 2017 of £75.7m (£72.9m at 31 March 2016).
+This showed a deficit at 31 March 2018 of £70m (£75.7m at 31 March 2017).

 The actuarial valuation of the fund's liabilities as at 31 March 2016 was completed in April 2016 by Hymans Robertson, who are an independent firm of actuaries.
-The Fund's Actuary determined the Council's contribution to the fund for 2016/17.
-The contribution rate equates to 24.8% of pay to address the Pension Fund deficit over 15 years.
-From 1st April 2017 the contribution rate reduced to 22.2% reflecting the outcome of the March 2016 valuation.
+The Fund's Actuary determined the Council's contribution to the fund for 2017/18.
+The contribution rate equates to 22.2% of pay to address the Pension Fund deficit over 15 years.